vpmalley/vpmalley.github.io/QuebecShelters.md

 ## Sepaq

-The [Sepaq][sepaq] manages many provincial parks (called national parks) and the trans-Canada trail crosses them in multiple places.
-The Sepaq has shelters in its parks of Fjord-du-Saguenay, Gaspésie, Grands-Jardins, Mont-Mégantic, Mont-Orford, Mont-Tremblant, Monts-Valin and Yamaska.
+The [Sepaq][sepaq] manages many provincial parks (called national parks) and the Trans-Canada trail crosses them in multiple places.
+The Sepaq operates shelters all over Quebec in its parks of Fjord-du-Saguenay, Gaspésie, Grands-Jardins, Mont-Mégantic, Mont-Orford, Mont-Tremblant, Monts-Valin and Yamaska.

 ### in Mont-Tremblant national park